 Graduate degrees require an appropriate program of courses at ESF and Syracuse University.
 Master of Science and doctoral students must complete a minimum of 18 credit hours and 30 credit hours of graduate level coursework, respectively.
 In addition, doctoral students must pass a doctoral candidacy examination.

 Current research projects encompass natural and synthetic polymer chemistry, biochemistry and microbiology; organic chemistry of natural products and chemical ecology; environmental chemistry of air and water; climate change.

 The Masters in Professional Studies is designed as a coursework-based program intended for students who need additional courses in Chemistry, but who are not planning on pursuing a research career in the field.
-M.P.S. students must take at least one course in three out of the four subject areas of the department: Biochemistry, Environmental Chemistry, Natural Products/Organic Chemistry and Polymer Chemistry.
+M.P.S. students take courses in anyof the subject areas of the department: Biochemistry, Environmental Chemistry, Inorganic Chemistry, Natural Products/Organic Chemistry and Polymer Chemistry.
 The curriculum is sufficiently flexible to allow a student interested in specializing in one of these areas to take the core sequence in that area, although this is not strictly required.
 Students who have taken any of these courses as undergraduates may not repeat them for graduate credit.